• jayflux a year ago

 At work I often encounter a resistance to a tech or solution I propose, because "there hasen't been any substational contribution to the repository in a week, seems dead to me".
 To which I kindly respond with a question - how do you calculate hypotenuse, because it's been a long time since Pythagoras made the last commit.
 Meanwhile, some of my friends are still doing side jobs using CakePHP, 20 years later. :)

-• stevage 4 hours ago
+• stevage a year ago

 > Being in the industry for 20+ years and starting as a teenager making games in Flash it makes really hard for me to treat webdev seriously with all their revolutionary innovations.